 Eligible applicants—Eligible applicants are governmental entities and 501(c)(3) charitable nonprofit organizations.
 Golden LEAF will accept applications from organizations in all counties, but will prioritize awards within counties that have been persistently economically distressed (as demonstrated by County Tier status determined by the N.C.
 Department of Commerce) and in rural and tobacco-dependent communities.

 Industrial development—Industrial development includes manufacturing, assembly, and similar uses, and warehousing and distribution.
 Commercial, retail, office, and residential uses are not included.

-List of area service providers—A list of community wide water, sewer, electric, gas and communications providers.
+List of area utility service providers—A list of community-wide water, sewer, electric, gas, and communications providers.